 Well, let us help you update PHP WordPress.

 Steps on How to Update PHP in WordPress

 With PHP, there are still some exceptional cases.
 They are mostly risks when the newest PHP version is not compatible with your coding (in core, plugins, themes, etc.).
 The result is not satisfactory: the whole site or some parts may meet errors and bugs.
 Thus, you should check carefully before re-publishing your site after updates

-Make a Backup of Your Site before Update
+Make a Backup of Your Site before updating.

 When beginning, back up all your site’s files.
 Before updating, you should make a backup of your WordPress site and PHP.
-There are 2 main reasons why you should do that.
-The WordPress plugins and themes are based on PHP, and your site will run with issues if your theme/plugin is poorly scripted.
+There are two main reasons why you should do that.
+The WordPress plugins and themes are based on PHP, and your site will run into issues if your theme or plugin is poorly scripted.